Club Sports Definition

 Procedures to Reserve Space

-An approved Facility Request Form must be completed and submitted to the Campus Recreation facility operation staff at least two weeks prior to the scheduled date of an event.
+An approved Facility Request Form must be completed and submitted to the Registered Student Organizations Office at least two weeks prior to the scheduled date of an event.
 The form will then be directed to Campus Recreation for approval.
 Reservations for large social events or sporting tournaments should be submitted earlier as they may take more time and resources to accomodate.
 In requests for larger events, you may be asked to meet with the Assistant Director of Club Sports to discuss event details.

-Requesting parties will receive email notification that a request has been received.
-This does not guarantee that space has been allocated.
-The requesting party will receive an approved copy or a request for edits of their space request either via email or mail which will confirm space location.
+Requesting parties will receive email notification once their request has been reviewed by Campus Recreation.
+The requesting party will receive an approved copy or a request for edits of their space request via email.

 - Dues and fundraisers generated by club members usually represent a major portion of the club budget.
 It is expected that sport clubs be as self-sufficient as possible.